New York Weekly Death by Select Causes (2014 to Present)

 gis hospitals New York State Health Care hospital capacity health care access

-Explore my detailed MLB season insights through interactive visualizations and data tables.
-I’ve included animations of cumulative wins, trend graphs, scatter plots of runs scored vs. runs allowed, and bar graphs of run differentials.
-Updated daily during baseball season, this page provides a comprehensive view of team and player statistics, helping you understand performance trends and key metrics throughout the season.
+Discover my in-depth NBA season analysis with dynamic visualizations and data tables.
+This page features animations of cumulative wins, trend graphs, scatter plots of points scored vs. points allowed, and bar graphs of point differentials.
+Regularly updated during basketball season, it offers a thorough overview of team performance and individual player statistics, making it an essential resource for tracking the latest trends in the NBA.

 New York State Health Facility Maps